Sir John Fowler, 1st Baronet: Locomotives

 The first trial on the Great Western Railway in October 1861 was a failure.
 The condensing system leaked, causing the boiler to run dry and pressure to drop, risking a boiler explosion.
 A second trial on the Metropolitan Railway in 1862 was also a failure, and the fireless engine was abandoned, becoming known as "Fowler's Ghost".
 The locomotive was sold to Isaac Watt Boulton in 1865; he intended to convert it into a standard engine but it was eventually scrapped.

 On opening, the Metropolitan Railway's trains were provided by the Great Western Railway, but these were withdrawn in August 1863.
-After a period hiring trains from the Great Northern Railway, the Metropolitan Railway introduced its own, Fowler designed, 4-4-0 tank engines in 1864.
+After a period hiring trains from the Great Northern Railway, the Metropolitan Railway introduced its own, Fowler-designed, tank engines with a 4-4-0 wheel arrangement in 1864.
 The design of condensing steam locomotives, known as the A class and, with minor updates, the B class, was so successful that the Metropolitan and District Railways eventually had 120 of the engines in use and they remained in operation until electrification of the lines in the 1900s.
 While they were not fireless, the locomotives condensed their steam, and burnt coke or smokeless coal to reduce smoke emitted.